 Issue:

-Users reported that when using "Open from BIM 360 or Autodesk Docs" in Revit, some models or folders are missing or not displayed on the Revit Home screen.
+When using "Open from BIM 360 or Autodesk Docs" in Revit, some models or folders may not appear on the Revit Home screen.

 Causes:

-- There are not sufficient permissions to view the folder content.
+- Insufficient permissions to view the folder content.

 - Corrupt or out-of-date CefCache.

 - Revit Home only shows Revit cloud models (.RVT).
-Any other file format uploaded to the cloud will not appear in Revit Home.
+Any other file format uploaded to the cloud does not appear in Revit Home.

 Solution: